kvernn/trial-chatbot-assessment/PART2_AGENT_PLANNING.md

-Part 2: Agentic Planning Write-Up

-This document details how the chatbot's planner/controller system functions, as required by Part 2 of the assessment.
-The system is built using LangChain's Agent framework, which provides a robust loop for decision-making and action execution.
-Objective: The Decision-Making Loop

-The core objective is to show how the bot decides its next action.
-Our implementation, centered around the AgentExecutor, accomplishes this by performing a continuous loop that can be broken down into the three key phases requested in the assessment:

-    Parsing Intent and Missing Information

-    Choosing an Action

-    Executing the Action and Returning the Result

-Core Components of the Planner/Controller

-Before detailing the phases, it's important to understand the components that constitute our "planner/controller code" (app/chatbot.py):

-    LLM (ChatOpenAI): The core reasoning engine.
-It's the "brain" that does the actual parsing and deciding.

-    Tools (tools list): A list of capabilities the agent can use.
-Currently, this includes the Calculator tool.
-The description of each tool is critical, as the LLM uses it to determine relevance.

-    Memory (ConversationBufferMemory): Stores the history of the conversation.
-This provides essential context for the LLM to understand follow-up questions and user intent over multiple turns.

-    Prompt (AGENT_PROMPT): A carefully crafted set of instructions that guides the LLM.
-It tells the agent its persona, how to think, what tools it has access to, and where to find the conversation history and its own internal thoughts (the "scratchpad").

-    Agent Logic (create_openai_tools_agent): This creates the agent's logic, specifically designed to leverage the native tool-calling ability of modern OpenAI models.

-    Agent Executor (AgentExecutor): This is the runtime that orchestrates the entire loop.
-It takes user input, invokes the agent, executes tool calls, and manages the flow of information.

-Phase 1: Parsing Intent and Missing Information

-This phase is primarily handled by the LLM based on the information provided to it by the AgentExecutor.

-    Input Synthesis: For every turn, the LLM receives a comprehensive package of information structured by the AGENT_PROMPT.
-This includes:

-        The user's latest message ({input}).

-        The full conversation history (chat_history).

-        The descriptions of all available tools.

-    Intent Inference: The LLM synthesizes this information to understand the user's goal.

-        If the user asks, "What is 15 * 25?", the LLM identifies a clear mathematical intent.

-        If the user asks, "What about that outlet in SS2?", the LLM uses the chat_history to infer that "that outlet" refers to a previously discussed topic, thus correctly parsing the intent of a follow-up question.

-    Handling Missing Information: If information is missing, the LLM can decide to ask a clarifying question.
-This is a form of choosing the "respond directly" action, where the response itself is the follow-up question.

-Phase 2: Choosing an Action

-Once the LLM has parsed the intent, it chooses one of the following actions:

-    Invoke a Tool (e.g., Calculator):

-        Trigger: The user's query strongly matches a tool's description.

-        Mechanism: The LLM, using its native tool-calling ability, generates a structured output indicating which tool to call (Calculator) and what arguments to pass (e.g., the expression 15 * 25).

-        Example: For "Calculate 100/4", the LLM chooses to Invoke: Calculator with the input 100/4.

-    Respond Directly to the User (Finish):

-        Trigger: The user's query does not match any tool's description, or a tool has already provided all the necessary information for a final answer.

-        Mechanism: The LLM generates a natural language response intended for the user.

-        Example: For "What's your name?", the LLM finds no relevant tool and chooses to respond directly with "I am an AI assistant...".

-    Ask a Follow-Up Question:

-        This is a sub-type of "Respond Directly."
-The LLM formulates a question to gather more information from the user before it can proceed.

-Phase 3: Executing the Action and Returning the Result

-This phase is managed by the AgentExecutor.

-    If the chosen action is a TOOL CALL:

-        The AgentExecutor receives the tool name and arguments from the LLM.

-        It executes the corresponding Python function (e.g., safe_calculator_run).

-        The return value from the function becomes the Observation.

-        Crucially, this Observation is not the final answer.
-It is added to the agent_scratchpad and the loop repeats from Phase 1.
-The LLM now sees the tool's result and decides its next action, which is often to formulate a final answer to the user.

-        This loop is how our agent handles tool errors gracefully.
-The safe_calculator_run returns an error message as the Observation, and the LLM then formulates a polite, user-friendly response based on that error message.

-    If the chosen action is to RESPOND DIRECTLY:

-        The AgentExecutor recognizes this as the "Finish" state.

-        It stops the loop and returns the LLM's generated text as the final output of the chain.
-This is the response the user sees.

-This iterative process of Thought (LLM) → Action (Tool/Response) → Observation (Tool Result) allows the agent to handle complex, multi-step tasks and interact with its tools effectively before presenting a final, coherent answer to the user.
-The same framework will be used to integrate the more advanced RAG and Text2SQL tools in Part 4.
+# Part 2: Agentic Planning Write-Up

+This document provides a concise overview of how the chatbot's planner and controller system works.

+## The Agentic Loop: How the Bot Decides

+The chatbot decides its next action using a "planner/controller" loop powered by LangChain's Agent framework.
+This system breaks down the complex task of conversation into a simple, repeated cycle: **Reason -> Act -> Observe**.

+### Core Components

+The decision-making process relies on a few key components working together:

+1.  **The LLM (The Brain):** An OpenAI model (`gpt-3.5-turbo`) that does all the reasoning.
+It reads the user's question, the conversation history, and the list of available tools to understand the user's intent.

+2.  **The Tools (The Abilities):** A list of functions the agent can use to get information it doesn't know.
+Our agent has three tools:
+    *   **`Calculator`:** For solving math problems.
+    *   **`ZUS_Product_Knowledge_Base`:** For answering questions about ZUS drinkware products via a RAG API.
+    *   **`ZUS_Outlet_Information`:** For looking up store details via a Text-to-SQL API.

+3.  **The Prompt (The Instructions):** A set of instructions that tells the LLM its goal, what tools it has, and how to use them.
+The LLM's decision-making is heavily guided by the **description** provided for each tool.

+4.  **The Agent Executor (The Engine):** This is the main loop that orchestrates the entire process from start to finish.

+### The Three Phases of a Turn

+When a user asks a question, the `AgentExecutor` runs through the following phases:

+#### 1. Parse Intent (Reason)

+The LLM analyzes the user's input in the context of the conversation history.
+It determines what the user is trying to achieve.
+For example, it recognizes "what is 5 * 10?" as a math task, and "tell me about your tumblers" as a product information request.

+#### 2. Choose an Action (Act)

+Based on the parsed intent, the LLM makes a choice:

+*   **Use a Tool:** If the user's query matches a tool's description (e.g., asking about math triggers the `Calculator`), the LLM decides to invoke that tool.
+*   **Respond Directly:** If no tool is relevant (e.g., for "hello" or "thank you"), or if a tool has already provided the necessary information, the LLM decides to generate a final answer for the user.
+*   **Ask a Follow-up Question:** If the user's query is ambiguous (e.g., "tell me about the outlet"), the LLM will respond directly by asking for clarification ("Which outlet are you referring to?").

+#### 3. Execute and Observe (Observe)

+*   If a tool was chosen, the `AgentExecutor` runs the corresponding Python function.
+*   The result of that function—whether it's a successful answer or a handled error message—is captured as an **Observation**.
+*   This Observation is fed back to the LLM.
+The loop then repeats, allowing the LLM to reason based on this new information until it has a final answer for the user.
+This iterative process is what allows the agent to handle multi-step tasks and recover from tool errors gracefully.